selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 		* Wavelet

-Preparation for the geocomputation assignment:

-* QA
-* scripting procedure,
-* file organisation
-* Compulsory assignment:

-Participant deliverable: 10-15m Video presentation (live or recorded) + code for the geocomputation part.
+### Below syllabus under development.
+We will update it as the weeks comes through.

 ### Modelling lectures session

-#### Lecture 8: 3rd of November, 2022.
+#### Lecture 9: 8th of November, 2022.

 * Giuseppe Amatulli: GIS for species distribution (Amatulli)